YttriLab/B-SOID/docs/bsoid_gmm.md

 ## BSOID_GMM.m
-**Purpose**: Behavioral analyses requires users to pre-define what they are looking for in an animal.
+**Purpose**: Behavioral analyses require users to pre-define what they are looking for in an animal.
 Unlike BSOID_MT.m, this algorithm takes an unsupervised, purely data-driven approach to segment statistically different behaviors.
 This core concept of finding trends based on only the data has been utilized in many artificial intelligence designs, including, but not limited to, speaker identification, hand-writing analyses, brain-computer interfaces, and identification of stages in certain biological diseases, and has been proven effective in uncovering latent variables.

 ```matlab
 function [f_10fps,tsne_feats,grp,llh,bsoid_fig] = bsoid_gmm(data,fps,comp,smth_hstry,smth_futr,gmmclass,it)